-The reality is that most SUVs rarely see a hint of dirt or mud in their life, instead being consigned to a life of school runs and weekly grocery shops.
+The reality is that most SUVs rarely see a hint of dirt or mud in their life – instead, being consigned to a life of school runs and weekly grocery shops.
 It certainly begs the question, why isn’t the station wagon just as, if not more popular?
-A favourite of Europeans, station wagons can often provide just as much (if not more) practicality in a bodystyle that is easier to maneuver, is more stable in corners and one that is often more economical.
+A favourite of Europeans, station wagons can often provide just as much (if not more) practicality in a body style that is easier to maneuver, is more stable in corners and often more economical.

 Audi RS 6 Avant